timothymugayi/localstack_python_examples/README.md

 this if you wish to match with your client version or change your client version.

+## Persisting data across restarts
+Localstack's docker container lets you configure the data directory and put it in a mounted volume.

+This means data for Kinesis, DynamoDB, Elasticsearch, S3 gets kept across container restarts.
+This is not the default behaviour.

+We can enable this with an environment variable set DATA_DIR=/tmp/localstack/data, or we can hardcode our preferred DATA_DIR into the docker-compose file:

+- DATA_DIR=/tmp/localstack/data

+## Understanding some of the environment variables

+SERVICES=${SERVICES- }

+PORT_WEB_UI=${PORT_WEB_UI- }

+HOST_TMP_FOLDER

 ## Want to contribute ?

 Feel free to raise A PR with new examples